Indian Names

 Maruf মারুফ m Arabic, Bengali

-Arabic, Persian, Urdu, Bashkir and Tatar form of Miryam (see Mary).
+Arabic form of Miryam (see Mary) appearing in the Quran.
+It is also the form used in several other languages.
 In Iran it is also the name of a flower, the tuberose, which is named after the Virgin Mary.

-Masud মাসুদ m Bengali
+Masud মাসুদ m Arabic, Persian, Bengali

-Bengali form of Mas'ud.
+Feminine form of Masud.

 Masuma معصومہ f Arabic, Pashto, Urdu

-Means "innocent" in Arabic.
-After her death, this name was applied to Fatima, a daughter of the 9th-century Shia imam Musa al-Kadhim.
+Means "innocent, sinless" in Arabic, derived from the root عصم (ʿaṣama) meaning "to protect".
+After her death, this name was applied to Fatima, a daughter of the 9th-century Shia imam Musa al-Kazim.

 Means "illusion, magic" in Sanskrit.
 In Buddhist tradition this is the name of the mother of Siddhartha Gautama (the Buddha).
 This is also another name of the Hindu goddess Durga.

-Mayur मयूर, મયૂર m Indian, Hindi, Marathi, Gujarati
+Mayur मयूर, મયૂર m Hindi, Marathi, Gujarati

-Meena मीना, மீனா f Indian, Hindi, Marathi, Tamil
+Meena मीना, மீனா f Hindi, Marathi, Tamil

 Alternate transcription of Hindi/Marathi मीना or Tamil மீனா (see Mina 2).

-Meera मीरा, മീര, மீரா, ಮೀರಾ f Indian, Hindi, Marathi, Malayalam, Tamil, Kannada
+Meera मीरा, മീര, மீரா, ಮೀರಾ f Hindi, Marathi, Malayalam, Tamil, Kannada

 Alternate transcription of Hindi/Marathi मीरा, Malayalam മീര, Tamil மீரா or Kannada ಮೀರಾ (see Mira 1).